Pran-Ker/Salesforce_app/README.md

 - Run on both Android & iOS: `yarn mobile` (or `npm run mobile`).

 - Run server: `yarn start`.
 Then use app **Expo Go** on your mobile and scan QR code on the terminal.

+- In case the app is not working on Mobile, Run Server: `expo start --tunnel` (for this you will need expo installed).

 ## Preview